ElMoha943/VRC-Scripts/README.md

 ## Limbo
 A game of limbo designed for "El Pecado".
 3D Model by Miko.

-## KeyPad
-Custom version of [Party Zone´s Keypad](https://labthe3rd.gumroad.com/l/PartyZoneKeypad), optimized and rewritted to work with the ControlTablet.

 ## RoomLock System
 Simple synced room lock for "Eupho Club".